MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-work-with-vat.md

 ---
-title: How to work With GST on Sales and Purchases | Microsoft Docs
+title: How to work with GST on Sales and Purchases
-description: This topic describes how perform tasks such as correcting posted VAT.
-In EU countries/regions, every sales and purchase transaction is subject to VAT calculations.
-This topic describes how.
+description: This topic describes the various ways of working with GST both manually and with automatic setup, to help you meet country specific regulations.
 author: bholtorf
 ms.service: dynamics365-business-central
 ms.topic: conceptual